exclaves/exclaves.github.io/content/posts/2022-08-31-alta-via-1/index.md

 #### Notes

+Logan sees his dream horse.
 A nice pass.
 Fish that nibble your feet.
 Family picnic.
 So many people.
+We finally learn how to say "Chough."
 Running out on dinner for a sunset.
 Dry eyes.
 Dry throat.

 #### Vistas